mkondratek/git-machete-blog-post/blog.md

 ## Git Machete

 The Git Machete plugin is a tool that helps developers handle multiple branches.
-The main features of the plugin are:
+The main objectives of the plugin include:
 - helps keep branches up to date even if (side effects of small PRs):
   - there many of them
-  - they're occasionally stacked on one another
+  - they're occasionally stacked on one another, e.g. `develop` -> `refactor/foo` -> `bugfix/bar`
 - promotes linear history but without strictly enforcing it in every case
 - gives a bird's eye view of the repo
 - automates common flows...